damwhit/the_pivot/readme.md

 Ecommerce app that allows users to buy and sell tickets.
-Admin functionality also include.
+Admin functionality also included.

 See the app at: https://ticketcacher.herokuapp.com/